fuhengwu2021/distributedai/chapter6-distributed-inference-fundamentals-and-vllm/main.md

 # Chapter 6 — Distributed Inference Fundamentals and vLLM

-This chapter introduces distributed inference concepts and vLLM internals, focusing on tensor parallelism, pipeline parallelism, and optimization techniques for serving large language models efficiently in production environments.
+This chapter introduces distributed inference concepts and vLLM internals, focusing on tensor parallelism, data parallelism, pipeline parallelism, and optimization techniques for serving large language models efficiently in production environments.

 ## Introduction to vLLM and Setup